NYCUciflab/.github/profile/README.md

   This project focus on X-ray image classification and lesion detection.
 Our final goal is to develop a comprehensive model which can detect trauma in any type of X-ray.

 - **STAS detection**

+  Develop a computer-aided diagnostic tool which can help pathologists find STAS in pathology images based on deep learning object detection models.

 - **Glomerulus segmentation**